wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/apply-ai-builder-text-recognition-transportation-industry/includes/2-prepare-storage.md

 ![Entity structure](../media/image3.png)

--   The Weight is a numerical data, modeled as Whole Number type in Common Data Service.
+-   The Weight is a numerical data, modeled as Whole Number type in Microsoft Dataverse.

--   The Price is a currency data, modeled as Currency type in Common Data Service.
+-   The Price is a currency data, modeled as Currency type in Dataverse.

 -   The Origin and Destination are location data, to make it simple we will use an Option Set with following values New York, Shanghai, San Francisco, Cape Town, Delhi, each corresponding to a port where the company is operating.
 An advanced design would be to create a separate Dock entity to enter more information data like country, zip code... and create a relationship with Container Shipment.
 (See [Create an Option set](https://docs.microsoft.com/powerapps/maker/common-data-service/custom-picklists))

--   Shipping Date and Arrival Date will store the date and hour of shipping from origin and arrival to destination, we will use Common Data Service's Date and Time.
+-   Shipping Date and Arrival Date will store the date and hour of shipping from origin and arrival to destination, we will use Dataverse's Date and Time.

 -   Is Fragile will indicate if the container is fragile or not, we use a Two Option for this.